-The rationale for this module is to provide an integrated approach to corporate strategy and the management of change in a complex and uncertain international business environment in construction and real estate.
-Initially, consideration is given for frameworks to manage the long-term strategic direction of organisations within a construction and real estate setting.
-The remaining focus is then on enhancing students' understanding of, and response to, organisational change through leadership and associated factors.
+This module provides an integrated approach to corporate strategy and the management of change and innovation in a complex and uncertain business environment in the built environment.
+Initially, consideration is given for frameworks to manage the long-term strategic direction of organisations within the built environment.
+Then essential marketing principles and models and the relevance of marketing strategies are explored.
+The remaining focus is then on enhancing understanding of, and response to organisational change through strategic concepts and associated factors.
 The determination of appropriate policies and strategies are explored within different cultural contexts to meet stakeholder interests.